 This study also found that human rights-specific training enables companies to capitalise on the important preventative impact of training.
 Proactive companies are now beginning to include dedicated human rights training sessions into their existing regular training modules.

 BIICL offers dynamic in-house human rights training for companies, sectors and groups.
 The aim is to equip participants with practical knowledge of the spectrum of internationally recognised human rights, how their company may impact these rights, and what actions to take to reduce these risks to their company.

 BIICL's in-house human rights training for companies takes place on a bespoke basis.
 Timing and scope will be based on your company's needs.
-To request more information or arrange such a training session for your organisation, email Lise Smit, Research Fellow in Business and Human Rights.
+To request more information or arrange such a training session for your organisation, email Lise Smit, Associate Senior Research Fellow in Business and Human Rights.